Hi! My name is Avery.

 I design roleplaying games.

-For the past thirteen years I’ve been designing tabletop roleplaying games.
+For the past seventeen years I’ve been designing tabletop roleplaying games.
 These are games about community, relationships, doubt, queerness, and the collapse of civilization.
 They’re designed for new and seasoned players alike.

 I believe a few things pretty seriously: